Chan-man00/fogeye/README.md

 ## HDR

-This code definestheHigh Definition Resolution environment.
+This code defines the High Definition Resolution environment.

 \begin{lstlisting}[language=TeX, caption=HDR code.]
 ''' requirements for this code**